Billy McKinney Player Props: Yankees vs. Red Sox

 |0

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in MLB.

-- The Red Sox's 4.54 team ERA ranked 25th across all league pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.

-- Red Sox pitchers combined to give up 185 total home runs last year (1.1 per game).
-That ranked 23rd in baseball.
+- The Red Sox rank 20th in baseball in home runs allowed (84 total, 1.2 per game).

-- Bello gets the start for the Red Sox, his 10th of the season.
-He is 3-4 with a 3.97 ERA and 46 strikeouts in 45 1/3 innings pitched.
+- Houck makes the start for the Red Sox, his 13th of the season.
+He is 3-6 with a 5.23 ERA and 62 strikeouts in 63 2/3 innings pitched.

-- The right-hander's last time out came on Monday against the Tampa Bay Rays, when he tossed six innings, surrendering three earned runs while allowing six hits.
+- The righty's last time out was on Saturday against the New York Yankees, when he went six innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has amassed a 3.97 ERA and 9.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .275 to his opponents.
+- The 26-year-old has a 5.23 ERA and 8.8 strikeouts per nine innings in 12 games this season, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.